equinor/septic-config-generator/README.md

 'D02', we see that the string '02' only exist in those places where we wish to insert '{{ Id }}'.
 Performing the same consideration for the other identifier tags (`TagId` and `GroupMask`), we see that the same is true for those, and it is therefore safe to specify `masterkey: D02` in the yaml file.
-At least for this template - other templates may require another masterkey to ensure safe reverting.

 In some cases you may be unable to find a candidate since each row has at least one value that exists in places where it shouldn't.
 This can be circumvented by changing the value